saichaithanya6/Data-Analysis-of-Blinkit-Sales/Python_notes.md

 A metaclass is a class that allows for other classes to be instantiated as objects of the metaclass.
 In our example, the type class is an example of a metaclass, and the list class is an instance (or object) of the type class.

+In the context of object-oriented programming, a blueprint refers to a template or design that specifies the structure and behavior of objects.
+A class acts as this blueprint.

+Explanation of the Blueprint:
+Structure: A class defines what attributes (variables) an object will have.
+For example, if you have a Car class, the attributes could include color, make, and model.
+Behavior: A class also defines what methods (functions) the object can perform.
+For the Car class, methods might include start(), stop(), or accelerate().
+When you create an object (or instance) from the class, you are creating a specific realization of this blueprint.
+Each object can have its own values for the attributes defined in the class.

+Real-World Analogy:
+Imagine a blueprint of a house:

+The blueprint specifies the design: how many rooms, doors, and windows the house will have.
+The house (object) is the actual building constructed based on that blueprint.
+You can create multiple houses (objects), each built from the same blueprint (class), but with variations like different paint colors or furniture (attribute values).
+Example in Python:
+python
+Copy code
+# Class (Blueprint)
+class Car:
+    def __init__(self, color, make, model):
+        self.color = color
+        self.make = make
+        self.model = model

+    def start(self):
+        print(f"The {self.color} {self.make} {self.model} has started.")

+    def stop(self):
+        print(f"The {self.color} {self.make} {self.model} has stopped.")

+# Creating Objects (Instances)
+car1 = Car("Red", "Toyota", "Camry")  # Object 1
+car2 = Car("Blue", "Honda", "Civic")  # Object 2

+# Using the Objects
+car1.start()  # Output: The Red Toyota Camry has started. car2.stop()   # Output: The Blue Honda Civic has stopped.
+In this example:

+Car is the blueprint (class) that defines the structure and behavior of all cars. car1 and car2 are objects (instances) created based on the blueprint, each with its own unique attribute values (color, make, model).